-In September 1984, Dr. Setchell moved to Cincinnati to become Director of a new Clinical Mass Spectrometry facility at Cincinnati Children's Hospital Medical Center where he is now a tenured Professor in the Department of Pediatrics.
+In September 1984, Dr. Setchell moved to Cincinnati to become director of a new Clinical Mass Spectrometry facility at Cincinnati Children's Hospital Medical Center, and he is now a tenured professor in the Department of Pediatrics at the UC College of Medicine.
 His research program is internationally recognized as a leader in several areas of research that established collaborations with other groups from England, Italy, Germany, France Sweden, Canada and Australia.
 He has consulted with pharmaceutical and food companies, and to industries involved in clinical and biochemical research.
-Dr. Setchell cites >200 scientific publications and has presented over 250 papers at National and International symposia, while serving on National and International committees and Editorial Boards of International journals.
+Dr. Setchell cites >200 scientific publications and has presented over 250 papers at national and international symposia, while serving on national and international committees and editorial boards of international journals.
 Dr. Setchell was awarded the 1997 Gilbride award by the Canadian Liver Foundation for his contributions to the diagnosis and treatment of liver disease.
 He received awards from the AOCS at the 3rd International Symposium on the "Role of Soy in Preventing and Treating Chronic Disease" in 1999 for his outstanding contributions to increasing understanding and awareness of the health benefits of soy foods and soybean constituents, and from North American Menopause Society (NAMS) 2000 annual award for his research on soy and women's health.
 He received the Roche 2003 International Award for Innovative Research in Human Nutrition for his discoveries of classes of phytoestrogens and the 2004 Adolf Windaus Prize for research on bile acids and the discovery of genetic defects in the cholesterol-bile acid pathway causing liver disease.

 Some of his most significant research contributions include the following:

 - The development of chromatographic and mass spectrometry techniques for the isolation, purification, and separation, identification and measurement of steroids, bile acids and phytoestrogens.